 A simple Pan Seared Salmon recipe that’s topped with delicious southwestern black bean and corn salsa.
-This salmon recipe is so easy to make, so tasty, crispy on the outside and flaky on the inside.
+This healthy seared salmon filet recipe is so easy to make, so tasty, crispy on the outside, and flaky on the inside.
 Perfect to have on your weekly dinner menu.

-What I really like about this pan-seared salmon recipe is the fact that it is super easy to make and yet so delicious.
+What I like about this pan-seared salmon recipe is the fact that it is super easy to make and yet so delicious.
 It pairs so well with any side dish.
-Serve it with some roasted veggies, quinoa, or even top over salad.
+Serve it with some roasted veggies, or quinoa, or even top it over salad.
 They are quite the delicacy.

-- An easy salmon recipe.
-So easy!
-Only a handful of ingredients needed, this fish dish goes from pantry to table in 25 mins.
+- An easy pan-seared salmon recipe: So easy!
+Only a handful of ingredients are needed, this fish dish goes from pantry to table in 25 minutes.

 how to make this pan seared salmon recipe

-- Spoon the salsa over the cooked salmon and serve!
+- Top and serve: Spoon the salsa over the cooked salmon and serve!

 - Be sure to pat the salmon dry before searing.